 I am a psychoanalyst and psychoanalytic psychotherapist registered with the British Psychoanalytic Association (BPA) and the International Psychoanalytic Association (IPA) , the British Psychotherapy Foundation (BPF) and the British Psychoanalytic Council (BPC).
 I am qualified to work with people once to five times a week.

-I work with individuals who are experiencing problems with relationship issues, anxiety, stress, loss, bereavement, work related problems, low self confidence and low self esteem, or simply experiencing feelings of emptiness or feeling that their lives are meaningless.
+I work with individuals who are experiencing problems with anxiety, stress, loss, depression, bereavement, relationship issues, work-related problems, low self-confidence and low self-esteem, or simply when life feels empty or meaningless.